yojire/CSCS-530-Project/Model Proposal.md

 **_Action Sequence_**

+Please refer to the next section.

+&nbsp;
+### 4) Model Parameters and Initialization

+Global parameters:

+* _The number of terminals (and correspondingly, the number of observables)._
+* _The joint distribution of the latent binary variable and the observables._
+* _The distribution of terminal preferences._
+* _The pattern of interaction occurences._
+* _Prior distributions of parameters and supervisor-owned variables for terminals._
+* _Analyses to be conducted by the supervisor (by default naive Bayesian analyis)._

+Initialization:

+1. Specify the parameters.
+2. Initialize a supervisor.
+3. Initialize a given number of terminals.
+4. Initialize some mutual knowledge and companionship among the terminals.

-The following steps are conducted for each loop.
+The following steps are conducted for every given turn:

-1. A latent binary variable is generated.
+1. Generate a latent binary variable and the dependent observables.
 2. Each terminal conducts a single observation.
 3. Each terminal collects information from its neighboring terminals (companions), and produces a personal posterior distribution of the latent variable.
 4. With the help of the subjective distributions, each terminal proposes the extent to which observations should be distorted.